rks101/eglinux/README.md

 ```

 ----
-How can I find out about a service or daemon running or not?
+How can I find out whether a service or daemon is running or not?
 ```
 service <service_or_daemon_name> status
 service mysql status
 service apache2 status
 ```
-See the output, if Active field shows "active (running)", it is running, good to go.
+See the output; if the Active field shows "active (running)", it is running, good to go.
-If Active field shows failed, there was some problem to run the service, need to fix it.
+If the Active field shows failed, there was a problem running the service, and it needs to be fixed.

-Where do I see for logs and errors?
+Where do I see the logs and errors?
 ```
 dmesg
 ls -lrt /var/log/
 ```
-In /var/log/ directory, see the most recent logs, like dmesg, syslog, dpkg log, etc. to debug the problem.
+In /var/log/ directory, see the most recent logs, like dmesg, syslog, dpkg log, etc., to debug the problem.

 ----

 ## Simple web server

-One line webserver => a great and simplest way to show files from a directory
+One-line web server => the simplest way to show files from a directory

 ```
 $ python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...